kamimrcht/webpage/sets_kmer_sets.md

 Our paper [Data structures based on k-mers for querying large collections of sequencing data sets](https://genome.cshlp.org/content/31/1/1.short) is two years old, and although the core concepts we described are still relevant, new ideas and methods have emerged or strengthened since.
 Thus I wanted to keep you up with the literature in a short post.

 These structures store collections of datasets (often samples, can also be sets of contigs or genomes) using their _k_-mers.
 They are used to perform _k_-mer queries in all samples at once, thus provide an interesting pre-filter for large collections before more costly methods such as mapping are applied.
+The presented methods are designed for short read samples or relatively small/medium _k_-mer sizes.

 ## The landscape of sets of _k_-mer sets
 In the first figure of the survey, we had chosen to present the different implemented methods in a timeline.
 I've been trying to keep it updated.
 At the time, we narrowed the paper to a defined set of tools, although it is clear that frontiers are blurred between some data-structures.
 Here I try to present a larger view.
 Despite trying my best, these things are never exhaustive, it is possible that I've forgot to mention tools.

+Please note that tools for pangenomics graphs such as VG, minigraph and others do not appear here.
+They differ mainly because here the expected input can be unordered, while pangenomic representations include coordinates.

 <img src="files/genealogy_2022.png" alt="drawing" width="1000"/>